Search within Lanny's blog:

 “This is Her Ladyship’s flesh and blood.”

-“This is also His Lordship’s flesh and blood!” the middle-aged man on wheelchair exclaimed in a gloomy tone.
+“This is also His Lordship’s flesh and blood!” the middle-aged man in the wheelchair exclaimed in a gloomy tone.
 “I promise you I can find a safe harbor for the young lord in the capital.”

-The man shook his head and straightened the black cloth on his face.
+The young man shook his head and straightened the black cloth on his face.

-The middle-aged man on wheelchair knew very well that the man was loyal only to that Ladyship.
-Even his own lord could not have commanded him.
+The middle-aged man on wheelchair knew very well that the young man was loyal only to her Ladyship.
+Even his own lord could not have commanded the blind servant.
 So he heaved a sigh and persuaded, “Once His Lordship is back, everything in the capital will quiet down for sure.
-There is no need for you to take him.”
+Why do you insist on taking him with you?”

 “I don’t trust your lord.”

 The middle-aged man frowned as though he really detested these words.
-After a short pause, he said, “Nursing the child, teaching him to read and write, do you know any of those?”
+After a short pause, he said, “Nursing the child, teaching him to read and write; are you capable of any?”
 He let out a sneer.
-“Blind, what do you know other than killing people?”
+“Blind, what do you know besides killing people?”

 The blind man was not annoyed and only gently gave an upper push to the basket on his back.
-“Cripple, it seems killing people is the only thing you know as well.”
+“Cripple, isn’t killing people the only thing you know as well?”

 The middle-aged man let out an insidious smile.
-“It was only some royalties in the capital who started this.
-Once His Lordship is back, I would naturally clean them up.”
+“It was only some nobles in the capital who started this.
+Once His Lordship is back, of course I’ll clean them up.”

 The blind youngster shook his head again.

-The middle-aged man gently rubbed his fingers against the wheelchair, as though he was guessing what the other part might be afraid of.
+The middle-aged man gently rubbed his fingers against the wheelchair, as though he was guessing what the other party might be afraid of.
 A short moment later, he said with a frown.

 “I know what you are afraid of.
 But in this mundane world, who else is capable of protecting him against that kind of unknown danger besides the child’s father?”